radosimarmata/radosimarmata/README.md

 ## Hi there 👋

 I'm Rado Simarmata, a passionate programmer with 4 years of experience in software development.
 I specialize in building robust and scalable applications.
-Here's a little more about me and what I do:

 ## About Me
 - 🎓 **Education**: Bachelor of Engineering in Computer Engineering from Universitas Gunadarma.